How long will the schools be closed? (Updated 4/16/20)

 Parents of a student served under IDEA will be contacted by their case manager.
 The case manager will discuss supports and resources that can be accessible in the home setting to maintain and continue progress towards IEP goals.

-Will we have a commencement ceremony in May, or Prom?
+Will we have a Commencement ceremony or Prom?
+(Updated 5/8/20)

 Can I pick up my child’s medications that are at the school?